-They have a 'pupil voice' - we provide them with a chance to express themselves through class PSHE sessions. iunior leadership team and interviews.
+They have a 'pupil voice' - we provide them with a chance to express themselves through class PSHE sessions, junior leadership team and interviews.
 As required children will be offered the chance to attend Social Emotional Aspects of Learning groups.
 We have an allocated 'Targeted mental health in schools' (TAHMS) worker who visits Holy Trinity fortnightly assisting pupils as necessary.
 We have trained ELSAs in the school (Emotional Literacy Support Assistants) who can offer support to pupils across a range of social and emotional issues.
-We are participating in Merton's Trailblazer Project on Mental health in schools We have worked with Merton Citizens to develop a Mental Health Kite Mark for schools We have two members of support staff who are training with the Caspari Foundation as Educational Psychotherapists.
+We are participating in Merton's Trailblazer Project on Mental health in schools We have two members of support staff who are training with the Caspari Foundation as Educational Psychotherapists.
 They support nominated children through 1:1 weekly sessions.
 We have an afternoon Nurture Programme to support our most vulnerable pupils.
-KSI have a weekly afternoon (2 hour) session, KS2 have a twice weekly session (4 Hours).
+KS1 have a weekly afternoon (2 hour) session, KS2 have a twice weekly session (4 Hours).
 The programme is devised and run by our Deputy head teacher.
 Attachment and Developmental Trauma training for all school staff to ensure a trauma based approach to behaviour and learning.
-6. How will I know how well my child/young You will know how your child is doing in school through: person is doing?
-Home/School diaries (where appropriate): you and your child's class teacher may enter comments about how your child is progressing.
+6. How will I know how well my child/young person is doing?
+You will know how your child is doing in school through: Home/School diaries (where appropriate): you and your child's class teacher may enter comments about how your child is progressing.
 Early Years and Foundation Stage have an 'open door policy' allowing you to come and ask any concerns or questions at any time.
 As your child progresses into key stage one and two you will be provided with their class teacher's email address so you may contact them at any time and you may request an informal meeting to discuss any concerns or queries.
 Formal parent consultation meetings take place between class teachers and parents/carers twice a year allowing you to discuss your child's progress and attainment.
 Written reports providing a summary of your child's strengths and weaknesses are provided at two of these meetings.
 If you would like to discuss any concerns arising from your child's full end of year report please contact your class teacher.
-Share my Learning mornings are usually held twice a year and give an opportunity for parents to look through their child's book and talk with their child about their learning In addition, if your child has a special educational need their class teacher will arrange a Special Educational Needs Support Plan meeting with you on a termly basis where you can discuss your child's targets and the interventions used as well as the next steps.
+Share my Learning mornings are usually held twice a year and give an opportunity for parents to look through their child's book and talk with their child about their class teacher will arrange a Special Educational Needs Support Plan meeting with you on a termly basis where you can discuss your child's targets and the interventions used as well as the next steps.
 We constantly monitor and assess social groups and feedback any important information.